AustralianBioCommons/gen3schemadev/Readme.md

    5. upload the simulated data against the new dictionary
    6. re-enable and restart indexing services and re-run etl index (`guppy_setup.sh`)

+### sheet2yaml-CLI.py

+`sheet2yaml-CLI.py` is a similar script where inputs are specified as command line arguments rather than hard-coded into the script.

+To use this script, one needs to provide identifiers for the google sheet as well as to each tab of the google sheet that needs to be read.

+Each google sheet must follow the expected format as specified in the [template sheet](https://docs.google.com/spreadsheets/d/1qEL6bx_Pmif-h6GL_U-k6eotwIhIxCxYIjLecGk2TV8/edit#gid=0).

 ## Todo:
 - make link generation work
 - implement reference mangling